Eyiza/airtable_api/README.md

 - Copy your base ID from the API documentation page.

-3. **Configuration** - Before running the application, you need to configure your Airtable credentials. <br>
+3. **Configuration** <br> Before running the application, you need to configure your Airtable credentials.
 Create a `.env` file at root level and add the following to it (otherwise hard code their strings in airtable.service.js file).
 ```
 API_KEY=your_api_key
 BASE_ID=your_base_id